-That may not matter too much, if Trump ends up losing the general election by as wide a margin as he’s currently trailing in the polls.
-But if things tighten up even slightly that could lead to widespread uncertainty after election night.
+That may not matter too much, if Trump ends up losing the general election by the same wide margin he’s trailing at in recent polls.
+But if things tighten up even slightly, that could lead to widespread uncertainty after election night.

 Cover: U.S. President Donald Trump gestures after delivering a speech at a Double Eagle Energy Holdings LLC oil rig in Midland, Texas, U.S., on Wednesday, July 29, 2020.
 (Cooper Neill/Bloomberg via Getty Images)